-Ever thought about starting up an MPesa Agent Business?
-This article outlines all that you require to get started, the profit expectations plus the challenges you need to be prepared to handle.
+Ever thought about starting up an M-pesa Agent Business?
+This article outlines all that you require to get started, the updated commissions (2022), the profit expectations plus the challenges in the Mpesa business.

 The Giant Opportunity